Ashley Graham Heats Up Instagram In Lingerie Snap, Followers Thank Her For Being An Inspiration To Women

 Ashley Graham has gained more than 8.7 million followers on popular social media site Instagram after rising to fame as a Sports Illustrated: Swimsuit model.
-The brunette beauty often takes to the photo-sharing site to get her followers’ pulses racing in barely there outfits, swimsuits, and lingerie, while inspiring people all around the world with her body positivity and self confidence.
+The brunette beauty often takes to the photo-sharing site to get her followers’ pulses racing in barely-there outfits, swimsuits, and lingerie while inspiring people all around the world with her body positivity and self-confidence.

-On Friday, the model posted a sensual black and white photo of herself posing in white lingerie that left her curves on display and had her followers begging for more.
+On Friday, the model posted a sensual black-and-white photo of herself posing in white lingerie that left her curves on display and had her followers begging for more.
 The 31-year-old stuns in a two-piece lingerie set, including a textured top that highlights her busty chest and exposes her tummy.
 The semi-sheer bottoms include a delicate lace pattern that hug her hips while a sheer white nightshirt is left open in the front, slightly falling off her body.

 The model completed the look with her shoulder-length brunette tresses blowing out to the side and partially covering her face while her eyes were made up in thick black eyeliner and mascara, making them pop as she gazed at the camera with her lips slightly parted.